Reform

 Delgado_Joseph_web.jpg

-Joseph Delgado - Treasurer
+Joseph Delgado - Committee Member

 Joseph was born and raised in Tucson, AZ, graduating from Flowing Wells High School in 2017.
 In 2021, Joseph graduated from the University of Arizona with a Major in Accounting and a Minor in Spanish.